Skip to contents

 #> 6 2810025M15Rik

 Manually change the column names to match the requirement.
-The built-in function replaceDifexpCol() is designed to replace some frequently used alternative column names.
+The built-in function replaceDifexpCol() is designed to replace some of the frequently used alternative column names.

 colnames(difexp) <- replaceDifexpCol(colnames(difexp))